A Guide to Neuro Physical Therapy

 - Medication side effects

-We will discuss these further in a section below.
+We will discuss these further in the section below.

-A non-focal neurological deficit (NFD) is a problem with how the brain is functioning as a whole and is harder to pinpoint.
+A non-focal neurological deficit (NFD) refers to a problem with how the brain functions as a whole and is harder to pinpoint.
 This can be caused by loss of consciousness, emotional issues, or a transient ischemic attack (mini-stroke).
+These symptoms are more generalized rather than specific neurological signs.

 Some common symptoms include: